PR vs Marketing – What’s the Difference?

 When it comes to what you are promoting through PR versus marketing, there are a few key differences.
 You can directly promote a specific product through PR, but you are more likely promoting the brand as a whole.
 What I mean by this, is that you will get more effective placements when you’re pitching something newsworthy that tells a story on the brand, rather than a singular item.
 With that being said, this is not always the case.
 For example, if you’re pitching gift guides, you might actually be pitching one single item.
 The point is that the goal of public relations professionals is to broaden the reach and visibility of an entire brand regardless of what is being covered in a placement.
 If a media outlet is touching on one item or diving into the brand’s amazing culture, it’s still getting the name on the radar of potential customers.

 With marketing, you are directly promoting a specific product or service, especially when it comes to advertising through paid channels.
-Marketing professionals executing on a paid search campaign for an ecomm brand, for example, serve ads with specific products because it brings customers deeper into the marketing funnel.
-While a PR takes a more TOFU approach (Top Of Funnel), Paid Search is more BOFU (Bottom Of Funnel) as it involves people already searching for an showing intent to purchase.
+A marketing professionals executing a paid search campaign for an ecomm brand, for example, serves ads with specific products because it brings customers deeper into the marketing funnel.
+While a PR takes a more TOFU approach (Top Of Funnel), Paid Search is more BOFU (Bottom Of Funnel) as it involves people already searching for an intent to purchase.

 Though this is not always the case 100 percent of the time, a public relations campaign is traditionally earned media, meaning there is no exchange of money.
 With things like sponsored posts and media buying, the game has certainly changed.
 However, the basic principle of public relations is that you are pitching something newsworthy or something that an editor feels would be of interest to their readership, allowing you to reach your target audience.
 This is especially true, and remains to be true, when pitching top tier press, who cannot accept gifts in exchange for coverage.
 Marketing, however, is heavily paid.
 If you’re dealing with PPC or paid social, you’re paying for clicks and, in turn, visits to your website.